 Possible Delisting of Securities from Nasdaq System; Risks Relating to Low-Priced Stocks.
 The Company's Common Stock is listed on the Nasdaq SmallCap Market.
-In order to continue to be listed on Nasdaq, however, the Company must maintain \$2,000,000 in total assets, a \$250,000 market value of the public float and \$1,000,000 in total capital and surplus.
-In addition, continued inclusion requires two market makers and a minimum bid price of \$1.00 per share; provided, however, that if the Company falls below such minimum bid price, it will remain eligible for continued inclusion on Nasdaq if the market value of the public float is at least \$1,000,000 and the Company has \$2,000,000 in capital and surplus.
-The failure to meet these maintenance criteria in the future may result in the delisting of the Company's securities from Nasdaq, and trading, if any, in the Company's securities would thereafter be conducted in the non-Nasdaq over-the-counter market.
+In order to continue to be listed on Nasdaq, however, the Company must maintain at least \$2,000,000 in total assets, a \$250,000 market value of the public float and \$1,000,000 in total capital and surplus.
+In addition, continued inclusion requires two market makers and a minimum bid price of \$1.00 per share.
+The failure to meet these maintenance criteria in the future may result in the delisting of the Company's securities from Nasdaq, and trading, if any, in the Company's securities would thereafter be conducted through Nasdaq's electronic bulletin board or otherwise in the over-the-counter market.
 As a result of such delisting, an investor could find it more difficult to dispose of, or to obtain accurate quotations as to the market value of, the Company's securities.